pingcap/tidb-dashboard/CONTRIBUTING.md

 ### Step 1.
 Start a TiDB cluster

-[TiUP] is the offical component manager for [TiDB].
+[TiUP](https://docs.pingcap.com/tidb/stable/tiup-overview) is the official component manager for [TiDB].
 It can help you set up a local TiDB cluster in a few minutes.

 Download and install TiUP: